aws-samples/amazon-translate-enterprise-translation-solution/README.md

             "sourceLanguage":"en"
 }

-- On the Params tab, add a new query string parameter named useCustomTerm with a value of 1.
+- On the <b>Params</b> tab, add a new query string parameter named <i>useCustomTerm</i> with a value of <b>1</b>.

-- Call the API by choosing Send and verify the output.The API should fail with the message “Unauthorized.”
+- Call the API by choosing <b>Send</b> and verify the output.The API should fail with the message “Unauthorized.”
 This is because you’re trying to call a customized translation feature using a standard persona API key.

-- On the Headers tab, enter the customized API key value.
+- On the <b>Headers</b> tab, enter the customized API key value (copied from API Gateway).

 - Run the test again, and it should be able to translate using the custom terminology file.